Skip to main content

 Available since v7.54.0

-CCS now checks the active Codex quota plan before startup when your settings reference a known paid-only model.
+CCS now checks the active Codex quota plan before startup when your settings reference a known paid-only or preview-only model.

-• If the active account is on the free Codex plan, CCS rewrites unsupported defaults to gpt-5-codex or gpt-5-codex-mini
+• If the active account is on the free Codex plan, CCS keeps your saved settings but sends runtime requests through gpt-5.4 or gpt-5.4-mini when the configured model is restricted

 • If CCS cannot verify the plan, it keeps your current model and prints a targeted warning with the safe fallback

-• The repair only touches known paid-only Codex defaults (gpt-5.3-codex, gpt-5.3-codex-spark, gpt-5.4); it does not rewrite unrelated provider settings
+• The runtime fallback only touches known restricted Codex defaults (gpt-5.5, gpt-5.3-codex, and gpt-5.3-codex-spark); it does not rewrite unrelated provider settings

 Authentication